dojoengine/book/docs/pages/tutorial/dojo-starter.md

 dojo = { git = "https://github.com/dojoengine/dojo", tag = "v0.6.0" }
 ```

+By default the systems don't have write permission to the models, you can run `scripts/default_auth.sh` to grant those permission.
+From version
+`0.7.0-alpha.1` this can be automatically done using overlay system.

 ### Indexing

 With your local world address established, let's delve into indexing.
 You can index the entire world.
 To accomplish this we have to copy your `world address` from the output of `sozo migrate`.
 Now Open a new terminal and input this simple command that includes your own world address: